pazznetwork/ngx-chat/README.md

 This library provides an out-of-the-box usable XMPP chat component.
 It is customizable and offers an API to integrate it with your application.
+This library provides an out-of-the-box usable XMPP chat component.
+It is customizable and offers an API to integrate it with your application.

+## Features
+* connect to XMPP servers via websocket
+* send and receive messages
+* load messages from message history (XEP-0313)
+* use the server side buddy list or use your own data source for that, API methods for adding / removing buddies available
+* supports multi-user chat

 ![screenshot](https://user-images.githubusercontent.com/4292951/49931801-f5c3d880-fec7-11e8-8a74-6600ea2cf9b0.png)